Gross indecency: Michigan

 Gross indecency between male persons was codified first, and the other two were made into laws later.
 Historically, the definition of gross indecency was unclear, and courts relied on nebulous notions such as the "common sense of society".
 The vagueness of the term allowed for adults who engaged in consensual sex with no monetary transactions in the privacy of their own homes to be charged with the crime, and men who had sex with men were particularly vulnerable to prosecution.
 Over time, the definition increasingly narrowed through Michigan Supreme Court decisions, and a 1994 decision officially narrowed it to sex acts that occurred in a public place or that involved a minor, the application of force, or a monetary transaction.
 Michigan now has separate statutes addressing all four aforementioned acts in statutes regarding indecent exposure, criminal sexual conduct (CSC), and prostitution; however, the gross indecency statutes remain in effect.

 The gross indecency statutes have been criticized by LGBT rights activists.

+Zambia

+Gross indecency between both males and females is criminalised in Zambia.
+Under Section 158 of the Penal Code, gross indecency amongst both males and females is punishable by a maximum sentence of 14 years' imprisonment.